TwilioDevEd/twilio_sendgrid_101/README.md

 ## Workshop description

-Among the communication channels available today, email is non-negotiable.
-Email is reliable, works globally, and offers flexibility that can't be met by other communications avenues.
-That may be why 83% of customers prefer to receive business communications via email.
+Email is reliable, global, and offers flexibility that can't be met by other communications channels.

+In this workshop, you'll learn how to implement the Twilio SendGrid Email API, and you can expect some deliverability tips to help you start sending at scale.
+What kind of scale?
+In 2022, SendGrid sent more than 1.6 trillion messages — 50 billion of which were sent during the Black Friday and Cyber Monday week alone while maintaining a 99 percent delivery rate.

-In this workshop, you'll learn how to implement the Twilio SendGrid Mail Send API to programmatically deliver email at scale.
-You'll also see how the Twilio SendGrid dynamic templating system makes it possible to personalize your messages for each customer, and you can expect some deliverability pro-tips along the way.
+You'll also see how the SendGrid dynamic templating system makes it possible to personalize your messages for each customer, allowing you to build lasting connections with your audience.

 ## Documentation and resources